This Ninja appliance is so much more than an airfryer – and now it’s got £50 off

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best Black Friday Ninja air fryer deal 2021: Save £50 on this do-anything appliance at Argos
+Best Cyber Monday Ninja air fryer deal 2021: Save £50 on this do-anything appliance at Argos

 Wondering what all the fuss is about with these machines?
 Now’s the time to find out